 Receiving treatment – A thief will use your documents to receive free treatment from healthcare facilities

 Purchasing medications – As what happened to Ms. Ford above, a thief uses your identity to obtain prescriptions of controlled substances.

 Protect yourself from medical identity theft

 With credit relate identity theft, its fairly easy to detect by getting a copy of your credit report.
 However, this isn’t an option for Americans as it related to medical records.
 While a credit report can’t prevent this form of identity theft, it can still help.
-You would be able to see any unpaid medical bills or if any judgements had been filed against you from healthcare facilities.
-Sot he first step is check your credit report and make sure that is clean.
+You would be able to see any unpaid medical bills or if any judgments had been filed against you from healthcare facilities.
+So the first step is to check your credit report and make sure that is clean.

 The next step is to check all EOBs you receive to make sure that you don’t notice any treatments that you didn’t actually have performed.
 If you do notice this, contact your insurance company immediately.

 If you find anything incorrect on your medical records, be sure to get them corrected.
 Let your physician know that the items are incorrect and ask them to remove or follow up on them.